plgd-dev/hub/docs/guide/deployment/resource-aggregate.md

 | `log.debug` | bool | `Set to true if you would like to see extra information on logs.` | `false` |

 ### gRPC API
-gRPC API of the Resource Aggregate Service as defined [here](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/service/service_grpc.pb.go#L20).
+gRPC API of the Resource Aggregate service as defined [here](https://github.com/plgd-dev/cloud/blob/v2/resource-aggregate/service/service_grpc.pb.go#L20).

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |